justinfrevert/hackathon-2023-winter/projects/04-bilinearity/README.md

   ![Substrate solution architecture](./docs/architecture.png)
 - Project Layout
   - `substrate-winter-2023-hackathon`: this is the substrate blockchain node which contains the validation logic for the test proofs
-  - `example-ci-project`: this is a sample Rust project which utilizes the test proofs in CI, and sends the proofs onchain
+  - `example-ci-project`: this is a sample Rust project which utilizes the test proofs in CI, and sends the proofs onchain.
+This can only work if you specify a live, running substrate network ws:// url.

 ## Things planned to be accomplished during the hackathon